-According to Consumer Reports’ in-depth look at long-term car care, Lincoln is the most affordable brand to own over a 10 year period.
+Consumer Reports’in-depth look at long-term car care, Lincoln is the most affordable brand to own over a 10 year period.

 While their report didn’t focus on the cost of insuring a luxury car (which is typically more expensive, but gets cheaper as the car ages), Consumer Reports indicated that above all other car manufacturers, Lincoln ranks first in out-of-pocket repair expenses during long-term ownership.